St. John's Jr. Caps

-The St. John's Jr. Caps are a Canadian Junior ice hockey club from St. John's, Newfoundland and Labrador.
-They are members of the St. John's Junior Hockey League and are 2009 Don Johnson Cup Maritime Junior B champions.
+The St. John's Junior Caps are a Canadian Junior ice hockey club from St. John's, Newfoundland and Labrador.
+They are members of the St. John's Junior Hockey League and are the 2024 St. John's Junior Hockey League Champions.

 History

-The St. John's Jr. Caps were founded in 1993 when the St. John's Jr. 50's, a veteran club with a history in Junior A and winning the Don Johnson Cup, ceased operations.
+The St. John's Junior Caps were founded in 1993 when the St. John's Jr. 50's, a veteran club with a history in Junior A and winning the Don Johnson Cup, ceased operations.

-In 2009, despite losing the league final to the Mount Pearl Jr. Blades, the Jr. Caps found themselves in the Veitch Memorial Trophy playoffs for the Newfoundland Junior B Championship as representatives.
+In 2009, despite losing the league final to the Mount Pearl Jr. Blades, the Junior Caps found themselves in the Veitch Memorial Trophy playoffs for the Newfoundland Junior B Championship as representatives.
 After beating the Deer Lake Jr. Red Wings 8-2, tying Mount Pearl 3-3, and beating the Central West Junior Hockey League Champion Central Jr. Cataracts 5-3, the Jr. Caps found themselves in the Veitch final with the best record against the Jr. Cataracts.
 The Jr. Caps won their second ever Veitch Memorial Trophy by a score of 7-4.
 With this they were qualified for the 2009 Don Johnson Cup in Bay Roberts, Newfoundland and Labrador.
 They started the tournament by defeating the host Conception Bay North Jr. Stars 6-4.
 They then lost 6-3 to the Island Junior Hockey League's Sherwood Falcons.
 They then lost to the Nova Scotia Junior Hockey League's Cumberland County Blues 7-4.
 They closed out the round robin with an 8-1 shellacking of the Jr. Cataracts who were in the tournament by virtue of New Brunswick opting out.
 With a 2-2-0 record, they finished third and drew Cumberland County in the semi-final.
 The Jr. Caps won the game 3-2 in double overtime.
-On April 19, the Jr. Caps played the Sherwood Falcons for the Don Johnson Cup.
-The Jr. Caps won 3-2 to win their first ever Maritime Junior B Championship.
+On April 19, the Junior Caps played the Sherwood Falcons for the Don Johnson Cup.
+The Junior Caps won 3-2 to win their first ever Maritime Junior B Championship.

-In 2010, the Jr. Caps won the SJJHL title and the Veitch Memorial Trophy.
+In 2010, the Junior Caps won the SJJHL title and the Veitch Memorial Trophy.
 They lost out in the semi-final of the Don Johnson Cup to the Cumberland County Blues, who would move on to win the entire tournament.